ErroneousBosch/OpenSCAD_airfoil/README.md

 ## airfoil_simple_wing help:
 This will generate a simple wing based on one or more supplied airfoils.
 Each set of airfoils is an individual shape, allowing for very complex variation along the wing.

+***airfoils*** (required):
-***airfoils*** (required): Two modes:
+Two modes:

-Single Airfoil: Specifying a single airfoil will generate a uniform wing based on that airfoil.
+*Single Airfoil*: Specifying a single airfoil will generate a uniform wing based on that airfoil.
 Upi can specify the airfoil as a set (vector) of [chord, naca].

-Multiple airfoils: Specify a set (vector) of airfoils.
+*Multiple airfoils*: Specify a set (vector) of airfoils.
 Individual airfoils are specified the same as a single airfoil (see above).
 These airfoils will be spaced evenly along the wing length.

 ***wing_angle***: a set of angles, \[sweep,slope\].
 Sweep is along the x axis, slope along the y axis. (optional, default=[0,0])